Willie Calhoun Player Props: Yankees vs. Twins

 - Calhoun hit .135 with three doubles, a home run and nine walks.

-- In six of 22 games last year, Calhoun got a hit, including one game with multiple hits.
+- Calhoun had a hit in six of 22 games last year, with multiple hits once.

-- He hit a long ball once out of 22 games a year ago, going deep in 1.6% of his plate appearances.
+- Appearing in 22 games last season, he hit only one dinger.

-- Calhoun drove in a run in three of 22 games last season.
+- Calhoun drove in a run in three of 22 games last season (13.6%), but did not have a multi-RBI game.

-- He scored a run in five of 22 games last year (22.7%), including scoring multiple runs twice.
+- In five of 22 games last season (22.7%), he crossed home plate safely, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.